dustinspecker/generator-ng-poly/README.md

  - Runs Protractor to perform e2eTest (**app needs to be running via `gulp default`**)
 - `gulp webdriverUpdate` downloads Selenium and webdrivers for e2e testing
 - `gulp analyze`
- - Analyzes source and test code with CoffeeLint, ESLint, JSHint, and JSCS
+ - Analyzes source and test code with CoffeeLint, TSLint, ESLint, JSHint, and JSCS
  - Uses Plato to inspect source and test for complexity and maintainability

 * * *